codesilva/codesilva.github.io/_posts/2025-07-13-nodejs-apocrypha-threadpool.md

 > Not everybody writes infinite loops like that in Node.js and when doing so they take care of it, right?

-Most of our application are `I/O-bound`, it means that the CPU is underused.
+Most of our applications are `I/O-bound`, it means that the CPU is underused.
 There's no need to have multiple threads if the most part of the job is waiting for a [`file descriptor/handle`](https://en.wikipedia.org/wiki/File_descriptor).

 > Remember: Threads consume resources